morfosi/morfosi/README.md

 also stanley dni.

-byi i really like kaoru hakaze and i talk about him so much its annoying if u dont like him iwc cuz i wont shut up about thar ugly fuck
+byi i really like kaoru hakaze and i talk about him so much its annoying if u dont like him iwc cuz i wont shut up about thar ugly fuck. will most likely freak out if i see skins of him but i wont int #rip

 this is my baby he is called logan he is 1 year old :3